adebayo10k/CoderDojo_Projects/README.md

 Young coders were challenged to arrange solar system planets into an array data structure.
 From that point, many ideas for quizzes and games could be coded.

-Lightning Bugs
+Lightning Bug
 ===
 Ever thought you'd be able to demonstrate a micro:bit Denial of Service (DoS) scenario in your coding workshops?
 Young developers are asked to program their micro:bits to be part of an artistic lighting display being made for a local public event.
-Unfortunately there is a flaw in the code that would allow a bad actor to sabotage the event.
+Unfortunately there is a flaw in the code that would allow 'Mischievous Mallory' to sabotage the event.
-Young developers are asked to demostrate exploitation of the flaw and then to fix the original code, hence helping to protect their local public event.
+Young developers are asked to demonstrate exploitation of the flaw and then to fix the original code, hence helping to protect their local public event.